sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-object-from-entries.md

-# Prefer use `Object.fromEntries(…)` to transform a list of key-value pairs into an object
+# Prefer using `Object.fromEntries(…)` to transform a list of key-value pairs into an object

 When transforming a list of key-value pairs into an object, `Object.fromEntries(…)` should be preferred.